mastermindsintl/DawnofWar_Gamemodes/README.md

 Survive against waves of Orks!
 All player characters must team up against computer players, and survive until they kill enough Orks.

 ## THIS IS A MODIFICATION OF THE zombieapocalypse.scar FILE!
 I DID NOT CREATE THE ORIGINAL FILE.
-## I only created my own version of the victory condition to make it more fun for myself.
+I only created my own version of the victory condition to make it more fun for myself.

-# How to install
+# How to install & Use
 Place both files into the Dawn of War Dark Crusade\DOW3G_3_1\Data\scar\winconditions folder You must have Dawn of War Dark Crusade 3rd Generation installed.

+Load the game and select the "Onslaught" victory condition.
+It is mutually exclusive, and cannot be mixed with other win conditions.

 ## Alterations:
 - Players start with 9999 Requisition and Power